Fadi-Eid/DigitalFilterDesigner2024/README.md

-# Project Name: DigitalFilterDesign
+# DigitalFilterDesign
 ## Current Version: V1.2

 # Introduction:
-DigitalFilterDesign is an open-source project dedicated to simplifying the process of digital filter design.
+**DigitalFilterDesign** is an open-source project dedicated to simplifying the process of digital filter design.
 The aim is to facilitate the creation of customizable digital filters with ease of design and implementation.

-The current version offers Python code for the automatic design of FIR low-pass filters using two methods: the windowed-sinc method and the Kaiser adjustable window method.
+The current version offers Python code for the automatic design of FIR low-pass filters using two methods: the __**windowed-sinc method**__ and the __**Kaiser adjustable**__ window method.
 The algorithms are written in Python, allowing users to generate filter coefficients by adjusting parameters.
 After filter generation, the frequency domain magnitude response is displayed for validation.

 Additionally, a MATLAB code is provided for further analysis (optional validation).

 # Repository Structure:
 ### The repository consists of three main folders:

-1. FIR: Contains algorithms and methods for linear phase finite impulse response filter design.
+1. **FIR**: Contains algorithms and methods for linear phase finite impulse response filter design.
-2. IIR: Contains algorithms and methods for recursive infinite impulse response filter design.
+2. **IIR**: Contains algorithms and methods for recursive infinite impulse response filter design.
-3. App: Desktop app presenting a user-friendly, code-less interface for FIR and IIR filter design.
+3. **App**: Desktop app presenting a user-friendly, code-less interface for FIR and IIR filter design.
 > Each folder includes a readme providing detailed information about the contained code.

 # Future Releases: